 The trouble with indices is which one to choose?
 There are so many that in the US there are more indices than individual shares.
 How is that even possible?

 40% of the value of the Nasdaq index in the US is in just 8 shares.
 25% of the S&P 500 index is in just 5 shares.
 (There are 500 shares in the index, but you probably guessed that)

 In the UK 15 shares within the FTSE 100 make up over 50% of its value.
 And the FTSE 100 Index has gone nowhere for over 5 years.
 It’s only been a 3 or 4% dividend income that has given a return.
 A return that then gets reduced by charges and then gets taxed.
 Check out the chart above.

 Why pay to own a fund of all of the shares when your exposure to the vast majority is next to nothing?

 In 1952 Harry Markowitz, Nobel Prize winning economist, described diversification as the only ‘free lunch’ when seeking investment returns.
 The idea that if you hold a combination of US shares, US government gilts and US commercial property, then returns will be smoother over time and not significantly lower than just holding shares alone.
-The theory has been manipulated over time to include holding foreign shares, emerging market shares, frontier market shares, private equity, venture capital, gold, silver, platinum, palladium, oil, diamonds, teak forests, etc. In fact just about all the complex, dodgy and just plain daft investment ideas today are pushed by salesmen quoting the above theory.
+The theory has been manipulated over time to include holding foreign shares, emerging market shares, frontier market shares, private equity, venture capital, gold, silver, platinum, palladium, oil, diamonds, teak forests, etc. In fact just about all the complex, dodgy and just plain daft investment ideas today are pushed by salesmen to financial advisers quoting the above theory.
 “Thou must diversify, so buy our **** fund”.

 1952-2020 The theory is 68 years old and counting